Asashou/notes/04_numpy/04_numpy.md

     - assign to a slice: all entries
         - `a[:] = 8`, same as `a.fill(8)`
         - what happens if you go `a = 8`?

+- arrays also have "fancy" indexing:
+    - two types: integer & boolean fancy indexing
-    - arrays have boolean and fancy indexing, both are kind of a hybrid between normal indexing and slicing which we saw in tuples and lists
+    - both are kind of hybrid between normal indexing and slicing
+    - allow you to ask for multiple values from an array in a single call
+    - integer fancy indexing
+        - ```python
+          i = [3, 7, 5, 2, 7] # create a list of indices
+          vals = a[i] # this is integer fancy indexing
+          a[i] = -1 # assignment using integer fancy indexing
+          ````
+        - can ask for array values in arbitrary order
+        - can ask for the same value repeatedly
+        - can't do this with lists: try `l[i]`
-    - boolean indexing
+    - boolean fancy indexing
         - ask some question of values of the array, get an answer back of boolean values of same length as original array
         - `i = a > 5` returns an array of booleans, which can be used for indexing
         - `a[a > 5]` returns only those entries in a that are > 5
         - what if you have another array `b` that is of different length? can you also index into it with the above `i`? no!
-        - can't do this with lists: try `l[i]`
-    - fancy indexing
-        - like boolean indexing, a way to ask for multiple values from a list in a single call
-        - unlike boolean indexing, use integers to specify multiple indices
-        - can ask for values in arbitrary order
-        - integer index array need not be the same as the original array
-        - ```python
-          i = [3, 7, 5, 2, 7]
-          vals = a[i] # this is fancy indexing
-          a[i] = -1 # assignment using fancy indexing
-          ````
-        - can't do this with lists: try `l[i]`
+        - again, can't do this with lists: try `l[i]`

 - **vectorized** math operators (`=`, `+`, `-`, `*`, `/`, `**`) and comparitors (`==`, `>`, `<`, `!=`)
     - what does vectorized mean? they work on all values of an array at the same time